h-janes/flask-sitemapper/README.md

 ### Initialising Flask Sitemapper
 The sitemapper must be initialised with the app instance as shown below.

-Flask Sitemapper requires `SERVER_NAME` to be specified in the Flask configuration.

 By default, HTTPS will be used for all URLs in the sitemap.
 To change this, specify `https=False` when creating the `Sitemapper` instance.

 #### Method 1 example (recommended)